jcm-co/grandFinal/README.md

 ### Step 2 - Enter your corporate details & create your company Token

-In the next step your company will add their personalized details such as the employer wallet and ATO address.
+In the next step your company will add their corporate details such as the employer wallet and ATO address.
 In addition, the compnay name and company ticker are created with an initial supply of 0.

 These tokens are the equivalent of company shares.
 At this point no action is required however it creates plenty of possibiilites for the future.